ZikunFu/Embedding-Model-with-Instructions/README.md

     - MLP

 ## Research Questions:
 - Does the inclusion of instructions improve the embeddings?
-(HOPEFULLY)
 - How can prompt engineering be used to further enhance embedding models?

 ## Setup Instructions